micahondiwa/applied-ai/0x03-celebrity_sightings_in_india/README.md

-# Celebrity Sightings in Uganda
+# Celebrity Sightings in India